MicrosoftDocs/dynamics365smb-docs/financials/finance-setup-vat.md

 **Note**: This rule applies when trading with companies that are registered as VAT liable in another EU country/region.
 If you do business directly with consumers in other EU countries/regions, then you should contact your tax authority for applicable VAT rules.

 **Tip**: You can verify that a company is registered as VAT liable in another EU country by using the EU VAT Registration Number Validation service.
-The service is available for free in Financials.
+The service is available for free in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 For more information, see the section titled _Verify VAT registration numbers_ in this topic.

 ### Sales to EU countries or regions
 VAT is not calculated on sales to VAT-liable companies in other EU countries/regions.
 You must report the value of these sales to EU countries/regions separately on your VAT statement.